Traditional Medicines and OTC Products

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?

-In order to reclassify or ‘switch’ a product from prescription-only to non-prescription an application must be made by the MAH to the HPRA as (under Regulation 12 S.I.
-No 540 of 2007) they have responsibility for the classification/reclassification and maintenance of a record of legal status for all authorised medicinal products.
-Switching involves either:
+In order to reclassify or ‘switch’ a product from prescription-only to non-prescription an application must be made by the MAH to the HPRA as the competent authority with responsibility for the classification/ reclassification and maintenance of a record of legal status for all authorised medicinal products.
+Following receipt of an expression of interest, the HPRA engages with the applicant to determine an appropriate timeframe for submission of a completed application and the supporting documentation.

 - Prescription-only to pharmacy-only status; or